Yandex Cloud

 To read data from an Iceberg table located in Yandex Object Storage, follow these steps:

-1. Create a connection containing the details for connection to an Iceberg folder.
+1. Create a connection containing your access credentials for an Iceberg catalog.

-2. Run a query to the table of interest from the folder.
+2. Run a query against the required table in the catalog.

 SELECT * FROM iceberg_connection.my_table